 The grade of Pass is not used in calculating grade point average; the grades of D and Fail are used.

 No more than 6 points of D may be credited to the degree in any academic year and no more than a cumulative total of 12 points of D may be credited toward the degree.
 Degree credit for D work is awarded only for courses listed in this bulletin and for other courses taken while the student is enrolled in Columbia College.
 The decision as to whether or not a D may be used to satisfy the requirements for the major is made in each department.

 The Grade of UW (unofficial withdrawal)

 Given to students who have not officially dropped a course and who have not completed any substantive work in the course.
 However, for students who have not officially dropped a course but who have completed substantive work, such as a paper or a midterm examination, the uncompleted work may be averaged into the final grade as a “zero’’ or an “F,’’ and the instructor may compute and award a final course grade.
 A UW is a permanent grade and will remain on the transcript even if the student repeats the course.

 The Mark of W (withdrawal)

-With the approval of their advising dean students may elect to drop a course after the drop deadline but by the end of the Pass/D/Fail deadline resulting in the mark of W. This is a permanent mark, and remains on the transcript even if the student repeats the course for credit.
+Columbia College students are not permitted to drop a course from their program of study after the drop deadline.
+In exceptional circumstances, students may petition the Committee on Academic Standing for permission to withdraw from a class after the drop deadline but by the end of the Pass/D/Fail deadline resulting in the mark of W. This is a permanent mark, and remains on the transcript even if the student repeats the course for credit.
 Students should be aware that they may not drop or withdraw from a course if it will put them below 12 credits for the semester.